BASICS Scotland: History

-BASICS Scotland originally formed as part of the British Association for Immediate Care, which was established in June 1977.
+BASICS Scotland was originally formed as part of the British Association for Immediate Care, which was established in June 1977.
 Kenneth Easton, a General Practitioner, was the first chairman of the organisation.
 Initially it was formed from the existing schemes.
 The organisation then offered individual membership to doctors that had an interest in immediate care, such as those working in General Practice, Surgery, Medicine, Emergency Medicine, Anaesthesia and Critical Care.
 Associate membership was open to paramedics and nurses which later again changed to offering full membership recognising the changing roles of these professions.

-In 1991, the organisation increased their involvement in educational aspects, making available residential courses covering pre-hospital care and resuscitation.
+In 1991, the organisation increased its involvement in educational activities, making available residential courses covering prehospital care and resuscitation.
 Since then BASICS Scotland has become fully independent from BASICS and has diversified its educational provision across Scotland.

 Awards and honours

 BASICS Scotland responders have received the Queen's Jubilee medals during the last three jubilee celebrations.
 A number of BASICS Scotland responders and board members have also received honours from Her Majesty the Queen.
-The MBE has been awarded; in 2013 to John Pritchard, in 2015 to Duncan Tripp, in 2019 to Colville Laird, in 2022 to Dr Cole.
+The MBE has been awarded in 2013 to John Pritchard, in 2015 to Duncan Tripp, in 2019 to Colville Laird, in 2022 to Dr Cole.

 The charity itself has been awarded the Defence Employer Recognition Scheme Bronze and Silver Awards.